berkpereira/L-HS/docs/solvers/subspaces/projected_common_directions.md

 $$
 \tilde{\nabla}{f}(x_k) = S_k S_k^\top \nabla{f}(x_k),
 $$
+where
+$$
+S_k \in \mathbb{R}^{n \times m}
+$$
-where $S_k$ is a (**tall**) sketching matrix from an appropriately chosen random ensemble.
+is a (**tall**) sketching matrix from an appropriately chosen random ensemble.
 In this case, the word projection takes on its less strict sense from randomised NLA (not the classical meaning from linear algebra/functional analysis, where exact idempotence is required).

+In this case there would seem to be little need to require reprojection of gradients, since projection matrices are randomised.

+## Subspace basis constructions

+Generically, we use $m_1$ directions derived from problem information, such as past iterates, projected gradients, etc.

+In general, we also have $m_2$ (which may be zero) directions, orthogonal to the aforementioned $m_1$ directions, appended to extend the subspace with some degree of randomness.